Tips for Deploying Enterprise NAS Storage

 Alamy

-In several recent articles, I have discussed my organization’s storage hardware refresh.
-With that in mind, I’d like to provide an overview of the steps involved in setting up an enterprise NAS appliance.
-Although each vendor has its own way of doing things, there are several high-level tasks that generally you need to complete, regardless of the vendor.
+I have discussed my organization’s storage hardware refresh in several recent articles.
+With that in mind, I’d like to provide an overview for setting up an enterprise NAS appliance.
+Although each vendor has its way of doing things, there are several high-level tasks that you generally need to complete, regardless of the vendor.

 Basic Setup

-When deploying a new NAS, the first step is to establish a connection to it.
+The first step when you deploy a new NAS appliance is establishing a connection to it.
 Many vendors offer a proprietary management tool to detect and connect to the NAS, while others may require configuration via a web browser.

 Unsurprisingly, the process often starts with assigning an identity to your NAS and creating administrative credentials.
-You also typically need to take care of a few other really basic tasks, such as setting the device’s clock.
+You also typically need to take care of a few other basics, such as setting the device’s clock.

 Creating the Storage Pool

-After completing all the basic tasks, the next step typically involves creating one or more storage pools.
-A storage pool is simply a collection of disks that can be used for various purposes.
+The next step typically involves creating one or more storage pools.
+A storage pool is simply a collection of disks used for various purposes.
 Ultimately, you will use resources from the storage pools to create volumes.

 Based on past experiences with storage appliances, many allow you to pick a RAID level during volume creation.
 However, some appliances bind the RAID creation process to the storage pool.